 Authority: Business Affairs

-The purpose of this policy is to provide policy and procedure information concerning pre-employment background investigations.
+The purpose of this policy is to provide information concerning pre-employment background investigations.

 Current regular employees are exempt from this process with the following exceptions:

-1) When an employee terminates employment with the University for any amount of time and is being rehired into a regular position, a background investigation must be completed regardless of whether an investigation was done previously.
+- When an employee terminates employment with the University for any amount of time and is being rehired into a regular position, a background investigation must be completed regardless of whether an investigation was done previously; or

-The University of Louisiana System and McNeese State University authorize General Information Services, Inc. to conduct the pre-employment criminal history Background Investigation process.
-This criminal history Background Investigation process consists of the following components in a standard package:
+The University of Louisiana System and McNeese State University authorize General Information Services, Inc. to conduct the pre-employment criminal history background investigation process.
+This process consists of the following components in a standard package:

 All background investigations are processed in the Office of Human Resources and Student Employment through email invitation to the top candidate for a position.
 The candidate has 72 hours to reply to the email invitation and submit the required information to process the investigation.

-The Human Resources and Student Employment Director receives all pass or fail results, electronically, from General Information Services and informs appropriate university personnel.
+The director of human resources and student employment receives all pass or fail results, electronically, from General Information Services and informs appropriate University personnel.

-A written offer of employment may not be made until Background Investigation is complete.
+A written offer of employment may not be made until the background investigation is complete.

-All personal information provided by applicants is filed and stored electronically in General Information Services secure database.
-All information is confidential and protected in Human Resources and Student Employment.
+All personal information provided by applicants is filed and stored electronically in a secure database by General Information Services.
+All information is confidential and protected in the Office of Human Resources and Student Employment.